abbreviatedman/big-o-and-bubble-sort-talk/pitch.md

 ---

-### Outline

-- What does it mean to "scale"?
-- Why do we care?
-- Terminology
-- At Worst
-- Arrays vs. Linked Lists
-- Sorting Examples

----

 ### What Does It Mean To "Scale"?

 In CS, we're talking about how our efficiency changes as we "scale up".